khaledmohamed1999/Sprints-Final-Laravel-Task/README.md

-When you download the file and before composer install and migration:
+Instructions:
 1: CTRL+P -> Go to AppServiceProvider.php
 2: comment line 32 and 33
+3: go to env example and clone it and turn it to .env
+4: composer install
+5: php artisan migrate
+6: php artisan db:seed
+7: npm install
-3: After installing and migrations, before serving uncomment lines 32 and 33 that you previously commented
+8: Uncomment lines 32 and 33 that you previously commented
+9: php artisan serve and npm run dev